Skip to content

 file : str, default: sources.yaml

-Path to the configuration file to deploy.
+Path to the configuration file (e.g. sources.yaml) to sync.

 Discovery & Inspection